Sardar Government Museum

 The Sardar Government Museum (also known as Jodhpur Government Museum, Jodhpur State Museum or Museum Jodhpur) is located in Public Park (Ummed Bagh), Jodhpur, Rajasthan, India.
-The museum is named after Sardar Singh, a maharaja of Jodhpur, and was constructed under the reign of his son, Maharaja Umed Singh.
-It was built by Henry Vaughan Lanchester in 1909 and formally opened to public on 17 March 1936.
+The museum is named in memory of Maharaja Sardar Singh, a ruler of Jodhpur from 1895 to 1911.
+It was constructed under the reign of his son, Maharaja Umed Singh.
+It was built by Henry Vaughan Lanchester in 1909 and formally opened to the public on 17 March, 1936.
 The area of the museum is approx. 18,000 sq.ft.
 On 22 June 2018, the re-planned museum was inaugurated by Smt.
 Vasundhara Raje, the Chief Minister of Rajasthan.